WeiRui-Wang/GoogleDriveManagementScripts/README.md

 ### Usage

-#### Setup

-- First, create a Google Sheet to store file signatures and note its ID from the URL.
+1. Setup: First, create a Google Sheet to store file signatures and note its ID from the URL.
 Define a regular expression pattern to specify the file paths you wish to check.
 Then, create a new Google Apps Script project and copy the ManageDriveDuplicates.gs script into it.

-#### Execution

-- Once the setup is done, run the manageDuplicateFilesInDrive function to start the process of identifying and managing duplicate files.
+2. Execution: Once the setup is done, run the manageDuplicateFilesInDrive function to start the process of identifying and managing duplicate files.

-#### API Scopes

-- Ensure that your project's API scopes include Google Drive and Google Sheets.
+3. API Scopes: Ensure that your project's API scopes include Google Drive and Google Sheets.

 ### Customization